ucla-data-archive/elag2018-shiny/README.md

 * You can link to it off the `index.md` file like so:
   - `[Text](pages/file.html)` use `.html` extension to the above `md` file

 If you want to use **rmarkdown** documents in the github flavor of markdown (for say jekyll), use the additional yaml output option `md_document` and `variant`.
-You can also used a `header.md` file to set up the yaml header, so you specify things like `layout`.
+You can also used a `header.md` file to set up the yaml header, so you can specify things like `layout`.

 ```
 ---